Menu Hamburger Logo Menu close Logo

 Getting to Cingles de Malanyeu Hiking

-Malanyeu hamlet does not have any restaurants or bars so I recommend stopping at the Circs petrol station on the way there.
-Here you will find a typical roadside Spanish cafe called Els Portals de Cercs.
-This pertrol station is famous because of the cafe/restaurant which has a rear terrace overlooking the Panta de la Baells reservoir.
-This cafe has a large counter with home baked sweet and savory pastries which are the best you will find in this part of Catalonia.
+Malanyeu has no restaurants or bars, so it’s worth stopping en route at the Cercs petrol station.
+Here you’ll find a classic roadside Spanish café called Els Portals de Cercs, known for its rear terrace overlooking the Pantà de la Baells reservoir.
+The café has a generous counter of homemade sweet and savoury pastries — some of the best you’ll find in this part of Catalonia.

 Wikiloc Trail for Cingles de Malanyeu Hiking